-Megan Diamond oversees initiatives on Technology & Health and Global Health Quality.
+As Associate Director of Programs, Megan is responsible for HGHI’s Programmatic agenda, oversees the Fellowship programs, and manages the Institute’s day-to-day operations.
 In this role, she brings together partners across disciplines, sectors and geographies to engage in critical conversations that identify gaps and articulate tangible solutions.
-Her team drives toward impact through fostering novel partnerships, producing groundbreaking research and disseminating educational material.
+Her team drives toward impact through fostering novel partnerships, producing groundbreaking research and disseminating educational content.

 Prior to joining HGHI, Megan worked with the Harvard Program in Refugee Trauma where she coordinated a portfolio of projects on global mental health.
 She has conducted research on the intersection of the built environment and mental health and explored how complex geopolitical environments impact access to health services.
 She holds a Master’s degree in epidemiology from the Harvard T.H Chan School of Public Health and BA in sociology from the University of Illinois Champaign-Urbana.

 Carissa Novak manages the Technology and Global Health portfolio at HGHI.
 Prior to joining HGHI, she worked at Duke University’s Nicholas School of the Environment on an ecology and infectious disease research program, where she spent a significant amount of time collecting data in rural Madagascar.